 On Thursday morning, December 10, MacWhinnie was helping his father move an oil tank up a flight of stairs when the step beneath him gave way, trapping MacWhinnie beneath the stairwell and lacerating his liver.
 MacWhinnie was rushed to Southampton Hospital

-, where the trauma to his liver prohibited him from being moved to Stony Brook University Hospital.
+, where the trauma to his liver prohibited him from being moved to Stony Brook University

 At Southampton Hospital, Dr. George Keckeisen was forced to remove 60 percent of MacWhinnie's liver, however through his efforts MacWhinnie was stabilized for the move.